 Children & Youth Services

 Our staff are dedicated to remembering and advocating for the needs of the sometimes forgotten victims, the children who live in and witness violence in their homes.
 We find consistently each year that in abusive homes with children, more than 75% have witnessed the abuse.
-Violence in the home also makes the child more likely to also be abused.
-Both prospects (witnessing and experiencing) can have a very frightening effect on children of all ages.
-Our comprehensive Children's Program is dedicated to serving the needs of children both in our residential setting and in the community.
+Children are more likely to be abused when there is violence in the home.
+Witnessing and experiencing violence can have a very frightening effect on children of all ages.
+Our comprehensive Children’s Program is dedicated to serving the needs of children both in our residential setting and in the community.

-WEINBERG CHILD DEVELOPMENT CENTER: Our state licensed child development center is available to residents who are employed, in school or training, or who have business or counseling appointments, Monday through Friday, from 7:00am until 8:30pm.
-A developmental child care module for pre-school age children is conducted each morning.
+Our state licensed child development center is available to residents who are employed, in school or training, or who have business or counseling appointments, Monday through Friday, from 7:00am until 8:30pm.
+A developmental child care module for preschool age children is conducted each morning.
 After school programming is provided for school age children.

 This program, designed to build positive self-esteem and positive self-concept, is for children ages 8 to 12.
 KIDSPACE utilizes prepared teachings, arts and crafts and cultural activities.
 Weekly sessions address topics such as self-knowledge, self-awareness, self-acceptance and self-esteem, self-actualization, being more positive and reaching out to others.

 Parenting support: Individual parenting education and support are provided by our child therapist and interns for shelter residents with children, to teach about child development and non-violent discipline techniques, strengthen the parent-child bond, encourage nurturing, and model effective parenting.
 Staff help mothers obtain community family support services when needed.